Geodamc/fusion-os/README.md

 FusionOS consists of three main components:
 1. **Frontend**: A React-based Control Center and Setup Wizard.
 2. **Backend**: A Node.js API that communicates directly with `libvirt` and the system shell.
-3. **Landing Page**: A beautiful website to showcase your new creation.

 ## 🤝 Contributing